PerlDancer/Dancer2/GitGuide.md

     $ which perl

-Install cpanm on your brewed version of perl.
+Install cpanm on your brewed version of Perl.

     $ perlbrew install-cpanm